angular-schule/website-articles/blog/2024-11-linked-signal/README.md

 - **A Combination of Signal and Computed**: It’s like [`computed`](https://angular.dev/guide/signals#computed-signals) because it derives its value from other signals, but it stays writable, allowing us to override it when needed.

 By combining these characteristics, Linked Signals provide a flexible way to manage state that adapts to changes in related signals but can also be directly controlled when required.
-To understand the flexibility of Linked Signals, consider the following example which compares Computed and Linked Signals:
+To understand the flexibility, consider the following example which compares Computed and Linked Signals:

 ```ts
 const timestampMs = signal(Date.now());